susiexia/AI_Music/README.md

 ## Machine Learning Model

-Model: Neural Network (musical note and instrument) why?
+**Model:** Neural Network (musical note and instrument)

+**why?**

 The model will be able to learn with the data, and eventually be able to identify the musical note and instrument in the inputed audio file.

-How are you training your model?
+**How are you training your model?**

+Inputing audio files converted into spectograms.
+The machine will train and learn by associated the image with the intrument and note.

-What is the model’s accuracy?
+**What is the model’s accuracy?**

-How does this model work?
+**How does this model work?**

-Model Output:
+We will be converting the audio files into a Fourier Transformation and Fast fourier Transformation, which is a signal/function into it's fundamental frequencies.
+Moreover, we will convert the FFT into a spectogram.
+We are feeding and training the machine associatied notes and instruments to visual spectrograms.
+Eventually, the machine will able to be inputted an audio file, convert it into a spectogram and identify the instrument and musical note by associating it to a similar spectogram.

+**Model Output:**

 - Instrument : One out of the 14 instruments listed above
 - Note and Octave: The musical note letter and the octave number